What are the differences between rim-straighteners?

-Why is it useful to have the rim spinned?
+Why is it useful to have the rim spun?

-There is one more difference to the Junior though and that is the capability to accomodate some optional attachments.
+There is one more difference to the Junior though and that is the capability to accommodate some optional attachments.

 So what is the lathe good for?

-My professional advice is not to use the lathe on the structure such as the drum/barell or spokes.
+My professional advice is not to use the lathe on the structure such as the drum/barrel or spokes.

 The Kaiser 5400 has a “sliding lathe”.

 To position the lathe we slide it on the rails to the desired position and after that the blade can be moved very precisely with the adjustment rolls.
 The rolls adjust the blade moving toward the rim, with other words in-out.